hubernikus/fast_obstacle_avoidance/README.md

 git submodule update --init --recursive
 ```

+## Issues
+The current repository does not have any test for CI/CD.
+This will be added if desired for future uses.

 **References**
 > [1] L. Huber, J. -J. Slotine and A. Billard, "Fast Obstacle Avoidance Based on Real-Time Sensing," in IEEE Robotics and Automation Letters, doi: 10.1109/LRA.2022.3232271.